 2) What are the opening hours of the National Library Of Serbia in Belgrade?
 The library is open on Mondays from 9:00 – 16:00, Tuesdays – Fridays from 8:00 – 20:00, and Saturdays from 8:00 – 15:00.
 The library is closed on Sundays.

 4) Can I take photos and videos in the library?
 Yes, photos and videos are permitted.
-However, some sections are off limits as I found out when I got kicked out of one of the areas.
+However, some sections are off-limits as I found out when I got kicked out of one of the areas.

 5) How much time do you need at the library?
 If you’re coming to walk through the library and take photos, you’ll need 30 minutes maximum.
 If you’re coming to study or read, as long as you like.

 6) Is the National Library of Serbia good for kids?
 No, it’s a quiet place where people read, study, etc., and shouldn’t be disturbed.
-There isn’t a special area for children (at least from what I saw), so kids would likely be likely be bored here.
+There isn’t a special area for children (at least from what I saw), so kids would likely be bored here.

 Transportation Options In Belgrade